Jun-Lizst/leo1234jv4/content/resource/molecularbiology.md

     - **Synaptic transmission**
     - **GABA as an inhibitory neurotransmitter**

-2. **Solomon H. Snyder**: Snyder's finding of receptors for neurotransmitters and medicines, as well as the characterization of psychotropic agent activities, has resulted in many breakthroughs in molecular neuroscience. [[Talk video](https://pkueducn-my.sharepoint.com/:v:/g/personal/lijun0705_pku_edu_cn/EYM-PFMexBRGpMbUa5lOfSoBJAksIGtWJD3GH_X1otr_GA?e=rjpFaH)]
+2. **Solomon H. Snyder**: Snyder's finding of receptors for neurotransmitters and medicines, as well as the characterization of psychotropic agent activities, has resulted in many breakthroughs in molecular neuroscience. [[Talk video](https://pkueducn-my.sharepoint.com/:v:/g/personal/lijun0705_pku_edu_cn/EYM-PFMexBRGpMbUa5lOfSoBJAksIGtWJD3GH_X1otr_GA?e=rjpFaH)] [**Biography: A Life of Neurotransmitters** [PDF](https://pkueducn-my.sharepoint.com/:b:/g/personal/lijun0705_pku_edu_cn/ERD2vU-Uo7VLuxI0ldTjXK8BChBVhpds_TwEAjjV4bbZmg?e=2BeB1c)]
     - **Co-discovered the opioid receptor** and later identified the existence of normally occurring opiate-like peptides in the brain.
     - **Characterization of novel neurotransmitters**, like the gases NO and CO and the D-isomers of amino acids, including D-serine.
     - **Co-founder of Nova Pharmaceuticals and Guilford Pharmaceuticals**